sirthias/swave/docs/src/paradox/usage/basics.md

 *swave* streams can run in one of two basic modes:

 1. Synchronously on the caller thread (yet without any blocking!)
-2. Asynchronously on a thread-pool detached from the caller thread
+2. Asynchronously on one or more thread-pool(s) detached from the caller thread

 Hereby the caller thread is the thread calling the `run` method.